 All Account Holder information collected is maintained in a password-protected environment.
 This information is used for client/customer service, media delivery, contact, billing-payables and receivables and/or other reporting purposes.
 Account Holders may change, update or add additional information about themselves by contacting their account representative.

-We also collect additional information via our websites and our various Advertising Technology Platforms, such as the following:
+We also collect additional information via our Websites and our Advertising Technology Products, such as the following:

 THIRD-PARTY WEBSITES AND ADVERTISEMENTS

-Our websites may contain links to other websites, including Advertiser offers.
+Our Websites may contain links to other websites, including Advertiser offers.
 Third parties may perform functions on our behalf, such as fulfilling orders, providing promotional materials to our users, sending email, managing data, processing credit card payments or providing customer service.
-They have access to your personal information only to the extent necessary to perform their functions and may not use it for any other purpose.
+They have access to your Personal Information (as defined below) only to the extent necessary to perform their functions and may not use it for any other purpose.

 We share your information as follows: